idris0001/NR-V2X-AI-Scheduler/README.md

 *"Adaptive Q-Learning for Collision-Aware Resource Allocation in NR-V2X Mode 2 Using SUMO for V2P Scenarios."*

 It includes NS3-45 training logs, example plots, and scripts for reproducing the AI scheduler performance metrics reported in the manuscript.
-The dataset focuses on NR-V2X Mode 2 resource allocation for Vehicle-to-Pedestrian (V2P) scenarios using SUMO-generated mobility traces.
+The dataset focuses on NR-V2X Mode 2 resource allocation for Vehicle-to-Pedestrian (V2P) scenarios using SUMO-generated mobility traces and NS3-45 simulation logs.

 ---